 This highlights one reason for the fixation on physical location: it’s assumed that physical location will enable intelligible data to be accessed by whoever has access to that physical location, and by countries which can compel those persons to access and disclose data to them.
-However, physical (or even remote) access to processing or communications hardware does not necessarily afford access to intelligible data.
-This is because data may be encrypted and communications links may also be encrypted, as Google hastened to do for links between its internal data centres soon after the relevant NSA revelations.
-Thus, encryption may defeat or hinder access to intelligible data regardless of physical data location.
+However, physical (or even remote) access to storage, computing or communications hardware does not necessarily afford access to intelligible data.
+This is because data, whether in persistent storage or in transmission, may be encrypted Thus, encryption may defeat or hinder access to intelligible data regardless of physical data location.
+Encryption is covered further in our companion discussion paper, but we highlight for now that essentially encrypted data would be intelligible to anyone who can access the relevant decryption keys, but should be unintelligible to others.
+EEA data protection authorities consider that "encrypted data" remain "personal data", whereas we argue that encrypted data should be "personal data" only in relation to those who can access the decryption key (but not those who cannot).

+Communications links may also be encrypted, as Google hastened to do for links between its internal data centres soon after the relevant NSA revelations.
+Encrypted links using Transport Layer Security (TLS), eg https connections in web browsers, is increasingly recommended – and perhaps becoming the norm, so that eavesdropping on transmissions may become less of a problem.
+However, that assumes a robust encryption regime, and uncompromised and trustworthy key certificate authorities.
+Thus, again the physical location of providers may be important – in this case, whether providers of the relevant certificates (certificate authorities) are EU-based or, for example, US-based.

 Furthermore, data physically stored in the EU may be accessed remotely (eg over the Internet).
 Therefore, a focus on “location” could involve multiple locations here too – eg, the country where the person who accessed data was physically located at the time of the access; even the country of which that person is a citizen or resident or (if the access is attributable to an organisation) in which the organisation was incorporated.
 Indeed, remote access to personal data physically stored in the EU, by someone then physically located outside the EU, is generally treated in practice as a “transfer” of that data to a location outside the EU.
 Such remote access could be by an authorised person, but it could also be unlawful, eg criminal hacking.
 But whether data physically stored in the EU (or outside) is protected against hacking or other unauthorised access depends on the security measures deployed, not on the physical location of the data.
 Physical location of data in the EU does not protect it against unauthorised access.
-In terms of controlling access to data, security measures are more important than physical location to restrict unauthorised access.
+In terms of controlling access to data, security measures such as access control and encryption, including control of keys (covered in more detail in our companion discussion paper) are more important than physical location to restrict access to persons or to an extent not authorised by the cloud customer.
 Physical location is relevant to security, but only as one element of it, rather than as an end in itself.
 Thus, 93% of respondents to the Trusted Cloud for Europe survey supported the idea of encouraging “information security that is balanced with consumer and provider needs”, while 68% supported review and identification of formal requirements (eg data location) and underlying functional requirements (eg security and accessibility) that could serve as acceptable substitutes.